proflamyt/WhatsApp/README.md

 # WhatsApp
-An automated tool that counts the number of new WhatsApp messages and store with user's username
+An automated script that counts the number of new WhatsApp messages and store with user's username